icgrp/ese532_handouts/ese532_handouts/hw6/walk_through.md

 ---
 Development Environment
 ```

+There are 3 ways you can run Vitis 2020.1.
+Any of theme will work and have pros and cons.
+You can use a mix of them.

 ### Installing Vitis 2020.1 on your Personal Computer

+Running Vitis on your local computer will likely be the best interactive
+experience with the GUI.
+However, it will take more time and effort (and
+disk space) to get it setup.
+Ultimately, we recommend you set it up, but
+the other two options means that getting it setup on your local computer
+does not need to be in your critical path to starting to use the Ultra96.

 Note that Vitis only supports Windows and Linux.
 Although
 you can use Windows, we strongly suggest you install linux,
 since we developed our homework code on Linux (Ubuntu 20.04).
 We won't be able to